 - Allies agreed at the 2008 Bucharest Summit that Georgia will become a NATO member, provided it meets all necessary requirements – this decision has since been reconfirmed at successive NATO Summits.

 - Following the Russia-Georgia crisis in August 2008, the Allies continue to support Georgia’s territorial integrity and sovereignty within its internationally recognised borders, and call on Russia to reverse its recognition of the Georgian regions of Abkhazia and South Ossetia as independent states.

 - Since 2008, the NATO-Georgia Commission (NGC) provides the framework for close political dialogue and cooperation in support of reform efforts and Euro-Atlantic aspirations.
 Preparations for eventual membership are taken forward through the development and implementation of successive Annual National Programmes.
-In July 2018, Heads of State and Government met with Georgia and adopted a Declaration which marked the NGC’s tenth anniversary.
+In July 2018, Heads of State and Government met with Georgia and adopted a Declaration that marked the NGC’s tenth anniversary.

-- At the Wales Summit in September 2014, a substantial package of measures was launched to strengthen Georgia’s ability to defend itself and advance its preparations for membership.
+- At the 2014 NATO Summit in Wales, a substantial package of measures was launched to strengthen Georgia’s ability to defend itself and advance its preparations for membership.
 Further steps to help strengthen defence capabilities were taken at the NATO Summits in Warsaw in 2016 and in Brussels in 2018.
 A refreshed Substantial NATO-Georgia Package (SNGP) with new timelines and updated ambitions was adopted in December 2020.

 - A NATO Liaison Office was established in Georgia in 2010 to support the country’s reform efforts and its programme of cooperation with NATO.

-- Georgia provides valued support for NATO-led operations, in particular in Afghanistan.
+- Georgia provides valued support for the NATO-led Operation Sea Guardian.